stav888/Finals-Stav/01_questions/questions.md

 > Answer:

-Ingestion (one-time, offline):
+Ingestion (single-shot, offline):
-1) Chunking - split documents into passages or chunks.
+1) Chunking – split up the document into chunks.
-2) Embedding - convert each chunk into a numeric vector.
+2) Embedding – convert these chunks into vectors.
-3) Indexing / Storage - store those vectors in a vector database.
+3) Indexing/Storage – store these vectors in the vector database.

-Query time (when someone asks):
+During query (when user asks):
-1) Embed the user's question.
+1) Embed the user’s question.
-2) Retrieve the closest chunks.
+2) Find the nearest chunks.
-3) Generate an answer using those chunks as context.
+3) Create an answer based on these chunks.

 ---